 Side view of noodles, tahini sauce and tempeh.

-Above: Here I tossed noodles more lightly, and added the rest of the sauce on top of noodles, with tempeh on top of that.
+Above: Here I used whole wheat spaghetti noodles, and added most of the sauce on top of noodles, with tempeh on top of that.
 Nice way to taste the Herby Tahini Sauce more.

 FAQs